 Porters often include former poachers or people who previously relied on the protected forest for their livelihood.
 Without the opportunity to work in gorilla conservation, many will be compelled to resort to finding and capturing gorillas for bushmeat or the illegal wildlife trafficking trade, as the incentives offered by poaching syndicates can be very attractive to impoverished villagers with few other ways of earning a living.
 It’s more prudent to accept their assistance gracefully, pay the fee, which will only amount to a couple of coffees back home, and help ensure the continued conservation of gorillas.

-Planning a gorilla trekking safari in Uganda can be a daunting task, but Trek Africa Tours is here to make the process easy for you.
+Planning a gorilla trekking safari in Uganda can be a daunting task, but Trek Africa Expeditions is here to make the process easy for you.
 We handle the gorilla permit application process on your behalf and can usually secure a permit on a reasonable booking date.
 Our safari experts will also work with you to customize a trip that fits your preferences and travel style while immersing you in the local culture and nature.

-At Trek Africa Tours, we pride ourselves on offering an exceptional safari experience.
+At Trek Africa Expeditions, we pride ourselves on offering an exceptional safari experience.
 We own two multi-award-winning lodges in Entebbe and Bwindi that will provide you with the exclusive treatment that travelers have come to love over the years.
 From luxury accommodations to personalized service, we ensure that your safari trip is memorable and enjoyable.

 To book your gorilla trekking safari with us, simply reach out to our team, and we will take care of the rest.
 With our expertise and local knowledge, you can relax and enjoy the adventure of a lifetime in Uganda.